+THE-788 Advanced Topics: Theology

-THE-788Advanced Topics: Theology3A formal class that addresses the interests of studentsand faculty.
-Courses may include current issues, biblicaland theological areas, and other subjects which call forspecial analysis.
+A formal class that addresses the interests of students and faculty.
+Courses may include current issues, biblical and theological areas, and other subjects which call for special analysis.

-THE-792 M.A.
-Thesis
+THE-792 Master's Thesis

 The student will write a 50-75 page thesis under the supervision of a faculty thesis advisor on a significant approved topic in the major field.
 The thesis format should be governed by A Manual for Writers of Papers, Theses and Dissertations (current edition) by Kate L. Turabian, along with any supplemental materials and/ or instructions provided by the seminary.
 Registration for this course requires advisor approval.
 Each enrolled student will be charged an additional fee of \$90.00 for thesis review and binding.
 Prerequisite: THE-584 Thesis Readings: Theology.